tobua/rspack-react-pdf/README.md

 Includes an example of how Charts rendered with
 React (`recharts`) can be "screenshotted" and inserted into the PDF as images.

+> [!NOTE]
+> This setup still uses the Rspack CLI.
+Rspack recently released a wrapper called [Rsbuild](https://rsbuild.dev) which might be easier to use.

 ## Installation & Usage

 After cloning this repository run the following commands